cwxiaos/bark-worker/README.md

 ## Setup

 > [!NOTE]
 > Select one, D1 or KV Version are both available.
-D1 Version is recommended for its higher usage than KV Version.
-However, Cloudflare D1 is still in `beta`, which is unstable, use at your own risk.
+D1 Version is recommended for its higher usage than KV Version

 <!-- > [!CAUTION]
 > After Cloudflare D1 is not in Beta, KV Version maybe deprecated. -->